-Hearing loss affects one out of every 15 people in Quebec, and only 25% of them use hearing aids.
+Hearing loss affects 15% people in Quebec, and only one out of four of this percentage use hearing aids.
 One of the main reasons for this is a lack of information.

 To help you rediscover the pleasure of hearing, we suggest you visit the following sections that are specially designed to help you through the process.